Skip to main content

 Confidence Factors

-• Construction techniques (through-pegging) are consistent with regional Dutch cabinet making.
+• Construction techniques including pegging and recessed panels are consistent with period production

 How does authenticity detection work?